OPT Emergency Medicine Nurse Practitioner Jobs

 Prioritize employers with H-1B sponsorship history

 Large hospital systems and academic medical centers sponsor more work visas than independent urgent care clinics.
-Search Migrate Mate to filter emergency medicine NP roles by employers with documented H-1B or O-1 sponsorship history before applying.
+Search Migrate Mate to filter emergency medicine NP roles by employers with documented H-1B visa or O-1 visa sponsorship history before applying.

 Confirm your NP license is valid in the state you'll work